 • Can occur soon after surgery or much later

-Symmastia most often occurs as a result of over-dissection of the breast implant pockets in an attempt to create prominent cleavage or to insert large breast implants.
+Symmastia most often occurs as a result of over-dissection of the breast implant pockets in an attempt to create prominent cleavage or to insert too-large breast implants.
 Symmastia usually becomes apparent soon after surgery if this surgical error is the cause.

 When the implants are placed above the pectoral muscle, the skin and breast tissues can become stretched over time, causing symmastia to occur months or even years after the initial breast augmentation surgery.

-Preventing Symmastia
+Natural Symmastia

 Choosing a board-certified breast augmentation specialist will significantly decrease the risk of symmastia, but the complication can still occur at the hands of the most skilled surgeons.
 Choosing an implant size that is not too large for your existing breast tissue or chest width will also decrease your risk for symmastia.